-First Apple Watch Accessory Could Detect Heart Problems Cleared By FDA
+First Apple Watch Accessory Could Detect Heart Problems, Cleared By FDA

-FDA has cleared the first Apple watch accessory known as AliveCor’s KardiaBand that could detect heart problems such as dangerous heart rhythms.
+The FDA has cleared the first Apple watch accessory known as AliveCor’s KardiaBand.
+The accessory could detect heart problems such as dangerous heart rhythms.
 This band could check on-the-spot EKG readings in a Bluetooth-connected strap.

 Besides identifying the heart rhythms, the KardiaBand also detects problems such as the atrial fibrillation, which is a type of heart arrhythmia.
-It utilizes your finger or thumb to complete an electrical circuit through two metal contacts namely one for your finger and the other rests against your wrist, according to CNet.
+It utilizes your finger or thumb to complete an electrical circuit through two metal contacts, namely one for your finger and the other rests against your wrist, according to CNet.

-The FDA clearance allows the AliveCor to sell and market the band as a medical device.
+The FDA clearance allows AliveCor to sell and market the band as a medical device.
 The users do not need the approval of doctors to use it.

-AliveCor CEO and former Google exec Vic Gundotra said that the average consumer does not know what a normal sinus rhythm looks like or what atrial fibrillation looks like.
+AliveCor CEO and former Google exec Vic Gundotra said that the average consumer does not know what a normal sinus rhythm looks like, or what atrial fibrillation looks like.
 However, the FDA has cleared their individual algorithms.
 They have the clinical studies to prove it, according to Gundotra.

 AliveCor KardiaBand is the First Medical Accessory Approved by the FDA for Apple Watch [Video] https://t.co/W1sjFFqkmR pic.twitter.com/RS5ehg3lAf